MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/top-navigation-bar-not-use-site-theme.md

 ## Solution

-You apply a theme to a SharePoint Online site by using the Change the look option in Site Settings.
-However, when you view the SharePoint Online site, the Office 365 top navigation bar uses the theme that's configured for the organization, not the theme that's configured for the site.
+If the Office 365 top navigation bar is configured as the default color for the organization, SharePoint Online sites use the site theme that's configured for the site.

 ## More information